Żejtun dialect

 All the vocal letters in this dialect possess a liquid versatility which allows the position, emphasis and tone of the vowels to change without any distinct rule; in some words the consonant letters are found to change as well.
 Such variations in the dialect are innate to native speakers.

+Phonology

 The vowel A

 The vowel a in the Żejtun dialect changes into /u/ or /e/.
 For example:

 This change happens to roughly all of the words that end in the vowel a, but when the syllable structure does not allow the vowel a to change into e, such as in the Maltese equivalent of potato, i.e. patata, a different vowel has to be used to elongate the syllable.
 Here, the word does not become petete but changes into û, becoming patûta.

 The vowel E

 The vowel e changes into the vowels /a/ or also /i/.
 For example:

 The vowel O

 The vowel o in this dialect changes into u, however it demands an element of phonetical emphasis to differentiate this changed u from the previous one.
 In philology such emphasis requires an accent, hence it is notated as ù.
 Example:

 This change occurs in many other words that have o as their first vowel.